The Committee

 Lee Fraser

 Lee Fraser (she/her) won the Ōtautahi slam 2023 and 2024, placing fourth nationally in 2024.
-She had 50 pieces published internationally in 2024-2025, including in Cordite, Meniscus, NZPS Anthologies, Poetry Aotearoa Yearbook, and in 2026 has poems in ONE ART, Thimble and elsewhere.
+She had 50 pieces published internationally in 2024-2025, including in Cordite, Meniscus, NZPS anthologies, Poetry Aotearoa Yearbook, and in 2026 has poems out or forthcoming in Amethyst Review, ONE ART, Stone Circle Review, Sunday Mornings at the River, Thimble and elsewhere.
 In 2024 she was long/shortlisted for Given Words, Micro Madness, and the Monica Taylor poetry prize.
 Lee joined the CPC committee in 2025.

 Gail Ingram